ferdianzh/dmc-iot-server/readme.md

 ## Setup MQTT/Mosquitto

-1. Make sure you already have a Mosquitto running
+1. Make sure you already have a Mosquitto running (for windows make sure the path is added in enviroment variables)
 2. Run this command in terminal to check if Mosquitto is running

 ```bash